Belphonz/Starve-Style/docs/index.md

 ## <u>Interlude</u>

 With all this in mind, I hope whoever finds this is able to read this to completion.

-As of writing the Guideline is incomplete and even when it reaches a level where it's more to put together, I will most likely keep adding small experts here and there, I still am not fully sure if I should add a Topic on commenting code, but it should be naturally addable to relevant topics.
+As of writing the Guideline is incomplete.
+Even when it reaches a level where it's more to put together, I will most likely keep adding small experts here and there.

+Happy Reading !